Follow the link above for a special message from Bishop Michael F. Burbidge!

 The Order has been called “the strong right arm of the Church,” and has been praised by popes, presidents and other world leaders, for support of the Church, programs of evangelization and Catholic education, civic involvement and aid to those in need.
 As recently as 1992, Mother Teresa of Calcutta praised the Knights in a speech on the occasion of her reception of the first Knights of Columbus Gaudium et Spes Award.

-Thanks to the inspired work of Father McGivney—as well as that of millions of other Knights over the past century—the Knights of Columbus now stands at its pinnacle of membership, benefits and service.
+Thanks to the inspired work of Blessed Father McGivney—as well as that of millions of other Knights over the past century—the Knights of Columbus now stands at its pinnacle of membership, benefits and service.
 Currently, there are over 1.7 million Knights of Columbus—more than ever before in our Order’s history.
 Together with their families, the Knights are 7 million strong.
 In addition, from the first local council in New Haven, the Order has grown to more than 13,000 councils in the United States, Canada, Mexico, the Philippines, Puerto Rico, Cuba, the Dominican Republic, Panama, the Virgin Islands, Guatemala, Poland, Guam and Saipan.
 Each year, the Order continues this strong growth.
+The Virginia Knights of Columbus now has over 29,000 members.

 Father McGivney’s founding vision for the Order also included establishing a life insurance program to provide for the widows and orphans of deceased members.
 The Order’s insurance program has expanded substantially to serve more effectively the Knights’ growing membership.
 Year after year, the Knights of Columbus have earned the highest possible quality ratings for financial soundness from A.M.
 Best and Standard & Poor’s.
 The Order provides the highest quality insurance and annuity products to its members, along with many other fraternal benefits.